MarcinKap/Column-Chart-Compose/README.md

 	Chart(listStats = listStats)

 Additional information contained in the ChartColumn (for example, a String with the name of the month and the chart number) can be used to send information about clicking on a given column.
-You should then overwrite the 'select' field for example as below.
+You should then overwrite the 'select' field.
 For example:

     select = {
 		val builder = AlertDialog.Builder(this@MainActivity)